 Drip Irrigation: The cost of drip irrigation kit per hectare of habanero pepper is N625,000.

 Fertilisers: N200,000 is expected to be spent on fertilisers for one hectare of habanero pepper.
 Please note that the volume of fertilisers used is directly proportionate to your expected yield.
 Also note that the amount of fertilisers to be used can only be accurately computed after soil analysis.
 If your soil is rich, you can expect to spend a significantly low amount of money on fertilisers.

 Pesticides: N70,000 is expected to be spent on pesticides (fungicides, insecticides and nematicides), however, you should note that the total cost to be spent on pesticides will depend on pests and diseases pressure which can vary according to season, weather pattern and location.

 Sales Revenue: The price of habanero peppers in the open market in Nigeria moves in a cyclical manner.
 The price has a peak season every year and a trough season.
-During the peak season, the price of a 10-20kg bag of habanero peppers can range between N2,500 and N10,000, sometimes the price of same bag of pepper can reach N20,000.
+During the peak months (the best months to plant peppers), the price of a 10-20kg bag of habanero peppers can range between N2,500 and N10,000, sometimes the price of same bag of pepper can reach N20,000.